spryker/spryker-docs/docs/aop/user/apps/usercentrics.md

 #### Smart Data Protector

 The [Smart Data Protector](https://docs.usercentrics.com/#/smart-data-protector) blocks the data processing services you added to your store and activates them only for customers that gave their consent to do so.
-The Smart Data Protector is the preferred and default setting to configure Usercentrics.
+The Smart Data Protector is the preferred and default setting to configure Usercentrics using Spryker.
 You can apply it if you don't use a third-party tracking tool yet and don't want to use developers' work.

 For this setting, Usercentrics JavaScript tag has to be injected with the setting ID and Smart Data Protector JavaScript code.
 Once you set up data processing services and got the setting ID for your app from the Usercentrics Admin Interface, the Smart Data Protector automatically manages all the tracking tools, and no manual work is required from your side.